Skip to content

 This audio is created with AI assistance

-Russian and Belarusian citizens who reside in Lithuania will have their residence permits revoked if they travel to Russia or Belarus more than once within a three month period, Lithuanian media outlet LRT reported on May 3.
+Russian citizens who reside in Lithuania will have their residence permits revoked if they travel to Russia or Belarus more than once within a three month period, Lithuanian media outlet LRT reported on May 3.

 According to the country's Interior Ministry, a total of 14,652 Russian citizens hold a valid residence permits in Lithuania.